+\1 44110 = 1 1 1111 11 1

 DATE 9/21/17

 Name Maria Cortez

 Address 0

-Telephone 619-961-1050
+Telephone 419-961-1050

-Email mcortez Ocityheightside.org
+Email mcortez Ocityheightsedo.org

 Organization Represented City Heights CDC

-Subject of Your Remarks support for improvements to melaty
+Subject of Your Remarks support for improvements to melot

 Regarding Agenda Item No. 30

 Your Comments Present a Position of: SUPPORT OPPOSITION

-- TESTIMONY AT NOTICED PUBLIC HEARINGS At Public Hearings of the Board, persons wishing to speak shall be permitted to address the Board on any issue relevant to the subject of the Hearing. - DISCUSSION OF AGENDA ITEMS The Chairman may permit any member of the public to address the Board on any issue relevant to a particular agenda item. - 4.
-GENERAL PUBLIC COMMENTS ON MATTERS NOT ON THE AGENDA Public comment on matters not on the agenda will be limited to five speakers with three minutes each, under the Public Comment Agenda Item.
+At Public Hearings of the Board, persons wishing to speak shall be permitted to address the Board on any issue relevant to the subject of the Hearing.

+The Chairman may permit any member of the public to address the Board on any issue relevant to a particular agenda item.

+4. GENERAL PUBLIC COMMENTS ON MATTERS NOT ON THE AGENDA Public comment on matters not on the agenda will be limited to five speakers with three minutes

+Public comment on matters not on the agenda will be limited to five speakers with three minutes each, under the Public Comment Agenda Item.
 Additional speakers will be heard at the end of the Board's Agenda.